-- Don’t point the laser beam directly to your cat’s eyes.
-Petcube’s laser (same as used in most laser pointers) is safe for both human and pet’s eyes even in case of the occasional direct contact but it is strongly recommended to avoid looking straight at the laser for a long time.
+- Don’t point the laser beam directly at your cat’s eyes.
+Petcube’s laser (same as used in most laser pointers) is safe for both human and pet eyes even in case of the occasional direct contact.
+However, it is strongly recommended to avoid looking straight at the laser for an extended period of time.

-- Keep in mind that every game session should be limited and make sure to not overdrive your cat.
+- Keep in mind that every game session should be limited and make sure to not overstimulate your cat.

 - Don’t forget to entertain your kitty with various physical toys, cat playgrounds and treats apart from the laser.

-- Remember that there’s no toy that would replace you for the cat.
+- Remember that there’s no toy that would replace you to your cat.
 Make sure to spend some quality time with your pet every day.